ejovrh/MJ808/README.md

 # keywords:

-Magicshine, bicycle front light, MJ808, MJ-808, MJ818, MJ-818, bicycle rear light, CAN bus, [MCP2515](https://www.microchip.com/wwwproducts/en/en010406), [MCP2561](https://www.microchip.com/wwwproducts/en/MCP2561)
+Magicshine, bicycle front light, MJ808, MJ-808, MJ818, MJ-818, bicycle rear light, CAN bus

+BRANCH ZC_debugging

-# 0. this all is still under development
+# 0. this all is still under heavy development
 front and rear lamps do work together and can be used on a bike. logic unit and auxiliary devices are still WIP.

 # 1. abstract:
-this undertaking is an attempt to redesign the MJ808/MJ818 lights by:
+this undertaking originated as an attempt to redesign the MJ808/MJ818 lights by:
 - designing a custom PCB w. driver/controller ICs,
-- writing firmware the above controller IC,
+- writing firmware for a stm32 microcontroller,
 - encapsulating the above in MJ808's/MJ818's original housing,
 - combining:
  - the rear light (MJ818),